Seychelle Yacht Charter

 Languages: Creole, English, and French.

 Time difference: Seychelles is four hours ahead of Universal Time.
-The time difference with France and Western Europe is therefore only + 2 hours in summer and + 3 hours in winter.
+The time difference between France and Western Europe is therefore only + 2 hours in summer and + 3 hours in winter.

 Electricity: 220 volts AC, 50 Hz.
-Plugs are of the English type, square with three points.
-While on the yacht the electricity is 110 Volts and plugs are the American two-pin.
+The plugs are of the English type, square with three points.
+While on the yacht the electricity is 110 Volts and the plugs are the American two-pin.

 Upon arrival at Mahe, allow up to 1 ¼ hour to clear customs, and collect luggage.
 To fly on to Praslin, you will need to go to the domestic departure lounge.
 Leave the international lounge and walk out of the airport, turn right, pass the check-in desks and bar, following signs for domestic flights [200 yards away].
 Pick your tickets up from the ticket office and check bags through.
 Then enter the waiting lounge, the planes are small and only take 10-20 people.

 The Shuttle flights to Praslin depart every 30 minutes and cost approximately $75 return flight.
 The planes only carry 10-20 people at a time so you need to book this flight early, to ensure a smooth connection.
 We can help with booking flights and suggesting routes.